 - Make a Thanksgiving scrapbook.
 Every year, take a picture of who you sit down with.
 Note who is the oldest and who is the youngest.
 Enter in any special relationships (Aunt Josie just got engaged to Will) and where people are currently living.
 Over time, this will become a treasured family album.

 - A variation on a scrapbook is a yearly video.
 Have everyone say their name and age and what they are thankful for.
 These will be precious memories in the years to come.

 - Find a story book that is representative of how you feel about family.
 Read that story to the youngest kids each year.
 Ten years down the road, you will find everyone sitting around waiting to hear you read the story.

 - Schedule an activity that gets everyone up and moving.
 If you are in a warm weather environment, you can take a jog or have a flag football game.
-If you are in a colder climate, check out these 39 indoor games from Family Fun or try Bargain Babe’s three family games that involve quick thinking.
+If you are in a colder climate, check out Leah’s favorite board games for all ages.
 You will have a much more pleasant and memorable day if you have thought about planned appropriate activities that you can do.
 Consider the age, interests and abilities of your guests in order to have ideas that won’t fall flat.

 - Tell everyone that you are going to be going around the table and asking what people are thankful for.
 This will give everyone a chance to think about it and talk to the younger kids.
 I suggest that you don’t delay eating for this, but let this be the dinner conversation.

 - Make place tags.
 There are so many great ideas for DIY Thanksgiving place cards.
 This is a fun activity for kids to do ahead of time.